iampatrickbrinksma/SFS-LWC-Components/README.md

 Note: This is NOT possible via the Profile or Permission Set in the Setup UI.
 However, you can grant Edit permission as following:
 1. Navigate to Setup -> Object Manager -> Service Resource -> Fields & Relationships -> Last Known Location -> Set Field-Level Security and make sure the Visible option is checked for the Profile of the mobile user.
 2. For the Last Known Location Date, update the URL of step 1 from `.../lightning/setup/ObjectManager/ServiceResource/FieldsAndRelationships/LastKnownLocation/edit...` to `.../lightning/setup/ObjectManager/ServiceResource/FieldsAndRelationships/LastKnownLocationDate/edit...`, so changing `LastKnownLocation` to `LastKnownLocationDate`

+# File Upload Plus

+Inspired by the example code in [the Saleforce documentation](https://developer.salesforce.com/docs/atlas.en-us.mobile_offline.meta/mobile_offline/use_images_upload_while_offline_example.htm) this component allows you to upload a single file (any file type) and populate a custom field define on the ContentVersion object.
+You can embed this component in another LWC and pass the record Id and custom field API Name and Label.

+Important: You have to logout and login or clear metadata cache to obtain the metadata of the custom field defined on the ContentVersion object.
+This object does not support field level permissions, and any user will have access to the custom field.